← Back to Blog

 Don't try to build the full automated system on day one.
 Start here:

-Day 1: Take your most-used business spreadsheet — sales, customers, expenses, whatever matters most — and upload it to Claude.
+Day 1: Take your most-used business spreadsheet — sales, customers, expenses, whatever matters most — and upload it to Claude or ChatGPT.
 Use the first-look prompt above.
-See what it surfaces.
 You'll almost certainly learn something new about your own data.

 Day 3: Pick the most interesting insight from Day 1.
-Ask Claude to dig deeper: "You mentioned X. Can you break that down by month and tell me if the trend is accelerating or slowing?"
+Ask the AI to dig deeper: "You mentioned X. Can you break that down by month and tell me if the trend is accelerating or slowing?"

 Week 2: If you're happy with the manual workflow, look at Make.com for automation.
-The free tier lets you run 1,000 operations/month — plenty for a weekly data report.
+The free tier lets you run 1,000 operations per month — plenty for a weekly data report pipeline.
+And if analysis is a regular part of your role, also check our overview of AI tools for small business for the broader stack that teams like yours are building.

 The goal isn't to become a data scientist.
 The goal is to make better decisions faster.
 AI gets you 80% of the way there without any technical knowledge.
 The remaining 20% is your judgment about the business context — which is something no AI can replicate.

-💡 Want to automate your weekly data reports?
-See all recommended AI tools →
+💡 Want to automate your weekly data reports end-to-end?
+Browse the complete AI tools directory →

 #data-analysis#ai-tools#beginners#spreadsheets#make-com